woodyp/woodyp.info/Woody_Pewitt_cv.md

 #### Technical Architect 2015 - 2016

 Worked with Cisco's partner community to integrate systems with Cisco Impact, a partner-focused sales tool.
 The typical integration requires service integration and cloud integration.
-I also worked extensively on internal infrastructure and software architecture efforts to move internal systems to a cloud-based, flexible microservice-based system that can be flexibly operated, monitored, and maintained.
+I also worked extensively on internal infrastructure and software architecture efforts to move internal systems to  cloud-based, flexible microservice-based system that can be flexibly operated, monitored, and maintained.

 Managed various remote and local agile groups to deliver integrated solutions to Cisco's partner community.
 All groups include full teams, including developers, QA, Product Owner, and scrum master.